Pediatrics, November 2002

 To the Editor–

-More than 200,000 breast implant augmentation procedures have been performed annually in the United States in recent years, most on teenagers and young women of reproductive age.1 As a result, many nursing mothers have breast implants –all composed at least in part of silicone.
+More than 200,000 breast implant augmentation procedures are performed annually in the United States, most on teenagers and young women of reproductive age.1 As a result, many nursing mothers have breast implants –all composed at least in part of silicone.

 The AAP statement quotes one study, by Semple et al.4, to note that “silicon is present in higher concentrations in cow milk and formula than in milk of humans with implants.”2 That may be true, but silicon differs substantially from silicone, and silicon levels are not an adequate measure of silicone content of breast milk.6 Silicone is an organic polymer that contains elemental silicon, and silicone is not biologically inert.7 It is unknown what long-term effects silicone ingested through breast milk will have on the health of nursing infants.

 A second study cited by the AAP policy statement directly assayed silicone polymer and found that silicone levels in the milk of women with implants were not significantly different from those in control human milk samples.5 However, only 6 samples of milk from lactating women with breast implants were obtained– a sample too small to permit broad generalizations.
 Silicone is known to leak from breast implants when they are intact, and even more when ruptured.8 The highly variable condition of breast implants can cause significant variation in the silicone content of breast milk.